Bootleg Betty Press

 Bette is a funny, funny singer and entertainer.
 With Bette, I’ve had the opportunity to write lyrics and work on big concepts for both KISS MY BRASS and THE SHOWGIRL MUST GO ON.
 I’ve gotten to see big ideas through.
 Writing a show from the opening number to the final bow.
-I’ve learned so much about my 2 favorite things, music and comedy.
-If I hadn’t worked with Bette I may have never had the idea to write my own musical, which I’m working on with composer and Rosie bandleader, John McDaniel.
+I’ve learned so much about my two favorite things, music and comedy.
+If I hadn’t worked with Bette, I might have never had the idea to write my own musical, which I’m working on with composer and Rosie bandleader, John McDaniel.

 5. Can you clarify what you and John McDaniel are working on?
 Just curiosity.